Board of Directors

 Ryan Welch - IT Director

 Ryan C. Welch was born in South Central LA to a loving mother in 1993, like many other young African American young men his father was out of the picture.
 Ryan attended John Muir Middle School in 2007, where he learned the value of reading.
 His mother an avid reader instilled in him the key to reading by reading stories and singing to him.
 Ryan enjoys reading, writing, and laughing.
 He loves his community and its diverse landscape.
 Ryan attended University of Phoenix obtaining an Associate's Degree in Business in 2015.

 With his tenacity has built a successful business Negus Solutions, Inc. while studying to obtain his Bachelor's of Science in Business Administration.
 Ryan is proud of where the program has come and looks forward to being apart of where it is going.

-The lessons taught by the extraordinary Faculty and Staff at John Muir Middle School has helped in developing him into an outstanding Young Leader.
-Lessons learned in the T.Y.M.E.
-Foundations Boys to Men Enrichment Program gave Ryan a place to express himself and learn the value of being apart of something greater than himself.
-Taking the values of the poem "A man is..." and applying them to his day to day life.
+The lessons taught by the Faculty and Staff at John Muir Middle School has helped in developing him into an outstanding Leader.
+The T.Y.M.E.
+Foundation's Boys to Men Enrichment Program is an integral part of the Man he is today.

 Imari Wingham - Program Director